-- Bachelor of Health Science (Paramedicine): St. John offers a three-year degree program in paramedicine.
-This program equips you with the knowledge, skills, and experience needed to assess and treat a wide range of clinical conditions, from minor concerns to life-threatening illnesses. - Registration and Certification: After completing the program, you can obtain registration as a paramedic and an annual practicing certificate from the Kaunihera Manapou Paramedic Council. - Requirements: You'll need to meet certain requirements, including NZ citizenship or residency, a full police check, a valid driver's license (Class 1), and medical screening according to STJ Medical Standards. - Career Insights: Paramedics at St. John emphasize the balance of clinical, practical, interpersonal, and communication skills.
+- NB: Hato Hone St. o Bachelor of Health Science (Paramedicine): St. John offers a three-year degree program in paramedicine.
+John deliver an This program equips you with the knowledge, skills, and experience needed to assess and treat a wide internal National range of clinical conditions, from minor concerns to life-threatening illnesses.
+Diploma in • Registration and Certification: After completing the program you can obtain registration as a paramedic Ambulance Practice (EMT level) and an annual practicing certificate from the Kaunihera Manapou Paramedic Council. qualification, not a Requirements: You'll need to meet certain requirements, including N2 citizenship or residency, a full police three-year degree check, a valid driver's license (Class 1), and medical screening according to STJ Medical Standards. programme in - Career Insights: Paramedics at St. John emphasize the balance of clinical, practical, interpersonal, and communication skills.
 They believe that paramedicine is a profession with exciting opportunities for diversification1.